-1.2.3 Site Inspections
+1.3.3 Site Inspections

-The annual inspection schedule under this programme is for two site inspections per site, however under this monitoring period the sites were only visited once due to staffing changes.
+The annual inspection schedule under this programme is for two site inspections per site.
+Firth Industries was visited a third time to collect a sample.
 With regard to consents for the discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
 Air inspections focused on plant processes with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
 Sources of data being collected by the consent holder were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
 The neighbourhood was also surveyed for environmental effects.

-1.2.4 Chemical sampling
+1.3.4 Chemical sampling